rdadkins/BTCeParser/README.md

 # BTCeParser
-This is an API JSON parser for <a href="https://btc-e.com">btc-e.com</a> built with Unirest.
+BTCeParser is an API wrapper for <a href="https://btc-e.com">btc-e.com</a> built with Unirest

+# Requirements
+* Java 8

 # What it does
 * Parses information about all coins currently listed on the exchange.